 Google Tag Manager is a solution that lets you manage and deploy different snippets of code on your website.
 By doing this, it allows you to transfer tracking information from your website to Google Analytics.

-Note: It is to be noted that Google Tag Manager is NOT available on all Shopify plans but only on the Shopify Plus plan.
+Important note: It is to be noted that Google Tag Manager is NOT available on all Shopify plans but only on the Shopify Plus plan.
 You can learn more about considerations for the usage of Google Tag Manager on Shopify.

 Lazy loading is a technique to enhance your site's speed by slowly loading images or media files when a customer scrolls down a page.
 This ensures that any non-critical resources are not immediately loaded but only when they’re actually needed on the web page.